ElizaLo/Product-Management-and-Leadership/README.md

 - The Muse has some [“standout” examples](https://www.themuse.com/advice/31-attentiongrabbing-cover-letter-examples) that I would not use but you can start to see what grabs attention.

+## Best advice on how to prepare for questions

+- **_Be ready to talk about your favorite physical/digital product_** for yourself or for other people and do a proper “product tear-down”.
+Use the **[‘CIRCLES’ method](https://www.impactinterview.com/2016/08/circles-method-product-design-framework/) from Lewis Lin**, by far the most useful mental model.
+- **Know the “SAR” (or STAR or SPAR or similar) structure and the “pyramid principle”** for organising your thoughts and answers.
+S, T, P, A, R refer to situation, task (or problem), action, result.
+Basically: some context, what was the problem, what did you do about it, and what happened?
+The **[pyramid principle](https://www.amazon.com/Minto-Pyramid-Principle-Writing-Thinking/dp/0960191038) developed by Barbara Minto**, a consultant, refers to grouping your answers into themes that are easier to digest.

+## Interview

+### Also

+- **Stock options:** If you’re in the US, working for a startup, you need to know about how companies are funded and how stock options work.
+That’s tricky territory not easy to explain in a summary other than to say “get clued up about finance because it’s your money and future we’re talking about.”
+Regardless of gender, ignorance is not cool.
+If you’re curious about the employer perspective on stock options for employees, I recommend Fred Wilson’s [MBA Mondays](http://avc.com/archive/#mba_mondays_archive) posts from back in 2010, particularly the ones on [“How Much?”](http://avc.com/2010/11/employee-equity-how-much/), [Vesting](http://avc.com/2010/11/employee-equity-vesting/), [Restricted Stock and RSUs](http://avc.com/2010/11/employee-equity-restricted-stock-and-rsus/) and [Options](http://avc.com/2010/10/employee-equity-options/).
+- **For all other negotiations (money, time, flexibility):** I found that [Josh Doody](http://www.joshdoody.com/) had some helpful advice for how to think about negotiations.
+His newsletters are informative but you can [read his book too](https://www.amazon.com/Fearless-Salary-Negotiation-step-step/dp/0692568689).
+- **For women in particular**, Anna Marie Clifton wrote a long post about how [she negotiated for an additional $15,000 at Yammer](https://medium.com/we-are-yammer/how-i-negotiated-for-an-additional-15-000-at-yammer-2d3c137623ec).
+[Silence](https://www.fastcompany.com/3049676/a-womans-most-powerful-salary-negotiation-tool-silence) can be a great ally in negotiations, and it’s useful to learn how to wield it.

 ## Read

 - [ ] [Оптимизация ставок: зависимость между ценой клика и установленной ставкой](https://habr.com/ru/company/calltouch/blog/341390/)